Iza-H/AddressBook/README.md

 Using this option the api removes the value from the Storage and do update of the table.

 ##Technical structure
 The api was written using AngularJS (1.4.7), JavaScript, HTML5 and CSS3.
+It uses ESLite to clean the code.

 The project contains: